 Boys and Girls Country believes that all significant tax positions utilized by Boys and Girls Country will more likely than not be sustained upon examination.
-As of September 30, 2019, the tax years that remain subject to examination by the major tax jurisdictions under the statute of limitations are from the year 2016 forward (with limited exceptions).
+As of September 30, 2020, the tax years that remain subject to examination by the major tax jurisdictions under the statute of limitations are from the fiscal year 2017 forward (with limited exceptions).
 Tax penalties and interest, if any, would be accrued as incurred and would be classified as management and general expense in the statement of activities.

-Concentrations - Approximately 43% of total contributions and special events revenue are derived from a single annual event, the Heritage Awards Dinner.
+Concentrations - Approximately 42% and 43% of total contributions and special events revenue were derived from a single annual event, the Heritage Awards Dinner, during fiscal 2020 and 2019, respectively.